ThomasStrong/Blackjack/README.md

 ## Overview

 The playing card game Blackjack in C# console application.
 The target framework for this app is .NET 5.0.
 It uses Spectre.Console for rendering and Newtonsoft for JSON serialization.
+The planning phase is represented in  the repo [SWDEV1 Project Plan](https://github.com/ThomasStrong/SWDEV1_ProjectPlan).
 <br></br>

 ## Instructions